 In 1929-1930 the brewery placed box ads in the Warsaw-based, Jewish-oriented Trybuna Akademicka, which published mainly in Polish (via National Library of Israel).
 Parowy means steam, to denote a mechanized operation.

-A link in Kehila states after Lida was liberated in 1944 a British Royal Air Force party visited the town, on a secret mission.
+One of the Kehila links states that after Lida was liberated in 1944 a British Royal Air Force party visited the town, on a secret mission.
 It was inspecting a new Russian YAK fighter.
 Beer was ordered from the brewery.
-The Lidskoe chronology mentions this as well.**
+The Lidskoe chronology mentions this as well.*

 The brewery operated until mid-1943 when the remaining Jews in Lida including at the brewery were deported and mostly killed by the Nazis.